aneeshnaik/lintsampler/README.md

 ## Documentation

-The documentation is available at LINK TO COME.
+The documentation is available at [https://lintsampler.readthedocs.io/](http://lintsampler.readthedocs.io/).

 ## Attribution